 Coverage includes services for an emergency in a hospital emergency room.
-If your condition requires immediate or urgent care but is not an emergency, contact your provider or go to an urgent care center.
+If your condition requires immediate or urgent care but is not an emergency, contact your provider or go to an urgent care center if available.

-Urgent Care at Urgent Care Centers, Facilities, or Provider's Office
+Urgent Care Treatment in Urgent Care Centers, Facilities, or Providers Office